-The American University in the Emirates (AUE) originated in 2007 with the name "American College in the Emirates" (ACE).
-The initial mission of the College was, "AUE is committed to offer quality, multidisciplinary, and career-oriented academic degree programs, that prepare students for successful employment and continuing higher education."
-(2007) As a self-financed institution, the ACE awarded two-year associate degrees in media, information technology, business, and design.
-At that time, the United Arab Emirates and Dubai governments and business sectors accepted graduates with associate degrees for intermediate and entry-level employment.
+The American University in the Emirates (AUE) originated in the Academic Year (AY) 2006-2007 as the "American College in the Emirates" (ACE).
+The College's initial mission "to offer quality, multidisciplinary, and career-oriented academic degree programs, that prepare students for successful employment and continuing higher education."
+As a self-financed institution, ACE awarded two-year associate degrees in media, information technology, business, and design.
+At this time, the United Arab Emirates and Dubai governments and business sectors accepted graduates with associate degrees for intermediate and entry-level employment.

-The College labeled itself as an "American College" since it offered associate's degrees under a credit hour system and an American curriculum comprised of general education, free elective courses.
-In the 60-credit-hours associate's degree programs, ACE focused on general education and liberal arts for a student's first year and offered specialization courses with job training for the second year.
+The College labeled itself an "American College" since it offered associate degrees under a credit hour system and an American curriculum comprised of General Education and free elective courses.
+In the 63-credithours associate degree programs, ACE focused on General Education and the Liberal Arts during the first year of study, and offered specialization courses with job training for the second year.
+The initial intake in the 2006/07 year was comprised of 40 students-a blend of first-year students and working professionals.

-The cohort of 2007 comprised 40 students, a blend of traditional first-year students and working professionals.
-By the year-end, 21 students dropped out, and the barriers were competency in the English language and mathematics.
-For a startup self-financed institution, a greater than 50% dropout rate was a significant challenge.
-However, with the shareholders' commitment and financial support, the founding Board of Trustees and the College President were inspired to continue with the Institution while maintaining the necessary academic rigor.
-The Board of Trustees added two new priorities to the initial strategic plan: 1) student success and retention and 2) resource optimization.
-By the end of the academic year 2007-2008, the College developed the slogan "Nothing is impossible" to inspire students to thrive and overcome all challenges in academic and professional endeavors and motivate the College's faculty and staff to work effectively and efficiently.
+By the year's end, 21 students had dropped out due to a lack of English language and mathematics competency.
+For a startup, self-financed institution, a greater than 50% dropout rate was a significant challenge.
+However, with the shareholders' commitment and financial support, the founding Board of Trustees and the College President were inspired to continue with the project of establishing a new, top quality academic institution that would prioritize academic rigor and education.
+The Board of Trustees added two new priorities to the initial strategic plan: 1) student success and retention; and 2) resource optimization.

+By the end of AY 2007/08, the College developed the slogan "Nothing is Impossible" to inspire students to thrive and overcome all challenges in academic and professional endeavors, as well as to motivate the College's faculty members and staff to work effectively and efficiently in the face of inevitable early obstacles.

-During 2008-2009, before the UAE graduated its first cohort, i.e., the class of 2007, the global financial crisis affected most business firms in Dubai and the region.
-As a result, organizations downsized and retained the most skilled and experienced staff.
-The College's Board of Trustees observed the effects of the crisis on the United Arab Emirates' markets and business firms and on the College's graduates.
-Consequently, to meet the new paradigm shift in the market, the Board was determined to equip its graduates with more knowledge, skills, and competencies by offering bachelor's degrees.
+During AY 2008/09, before ACE graduated its first cohort (i.e., the class of 2007), the global financial crisis affected most business firms in Dubai and the Gulf region in general.
+As a result, organizations downsized and retained only the most skilled and experienced staff.
+The College's Board of Trustees observed the effects of the crisis on the United Arab Emirates' markets and business firms and the College's graduates.
+Consequently, to meet the new market dynamics, the Board was determined to equip its graduates with more knowledge, skills, and competencies by offering full bachelor's degree programs.